3. Tools

 By clicking this button, R2D will clear the “HazardSimulation” folder in the local working directory of R2D.
 R2D will then create a SimCenterSiteModel.csv in the “Input” folder of the “HazardSimulation” folder.
 The SimCenterSiteModel.csv contains the location and site classification information defined in the Site Definition Panel.

 R2D will then run the earthquake rupture forecasting models defined in the earthquake rupture panel.
-A file “RupFile.geojson” will be created in the “Ouput” folder of the “HazardSimulation” folder.
+A file “RupFile.geojson” will be created in the “Output” folder of the “HazardSimulation” folder.
 The “RupFile.geojson” contains the basic information of the rupture scenarios generated by the earthquake rupture forecasting models.
 Users could inspect the SimCenterSiteModel.csv and RupFile.geojson files to check the results from earthquake rupture forecasting.

 3.1.3.
 Scenario Selection Panel